-Dear Parent,You’ve just found out your son or daughter* has been purging, starving, stuffing, or some combination.
-You’re scared for her life, or maybe you’re angry.
-You’re wondering how she’s going to get better and if she’s going to get better.
-You may even be wondering if it’s somehow your fault.
+Dear Parent,You’ve just found out your child has been purging, starving, stuffing, or some combination.
+You’re scared for their life, or maybe you’re angry.
+You’re wondering how they are going to get better and if they are going to get better.
+You may even be wondering if it’s your fault.

 This means letting love rule over finding fault with yourself, too.
-Your daughter will pick up on your self-recrimination and blame herself for it, like a bloodhound sniffing a rabbit.
-The best way you can help your daughter is to get support for yourself so you can be there for her.
-It’s likely that your daughter is holding an emotion that belongs to someone else in her psyche.
-The more you can claim your unconscious and deal with your emotions directly, the more freedom your daughter will have to work on what’s hers, without it getting mixed up in what’s yours.
+Your child will pick up on your self-recrimination and blame themself for it, like a bloodhound sniffing a rabbit.
+The best way you can help your child is to get support for yourself so you can be there for them.
+It’s likely that your child is holding an emotion that belongs to someone else in her psyche.
+The more you can claim your unconscious and deal with your emotions directly, the more freedom your child will have to work on what’s theirs, without it getting mixed up in what’s yours.
 Find a way to take responsibility for your part of the issues without blaming yourself.
 It takes many factors to create an eating disorder, such as:

 • A huge influx of media images giving a crazy-making, contradictory message: “Eat!” and “Lose weight!”
 (Statistics show that a person watching the regular amount of TV will see three years of commercials by age 75).